Posts tagged with Develop

 Well, I could tart this up as a Lightroom tip, which it is, but I should confess that no matter how well you know something, there’s a lot that passes you by.
 Credit for this is due to Rob Sylvan of Lightroomers.

-I frequently use the Develop workspace’s Before/After view, usually via the shortcuts Y and Shift Y, and often switch . . .
+I frequently use the Develop workspace’s Before/After view, usually via the shortcuts Y and Shift Y, and often switch the Before view to whatever helps me judge further edits.
+It’s a very powerful feature when you’re fine tuning a picture.
+Mostly, I’ll right click in the After pane and then choose Copy After’s Settings to Before, or I might . . .

 Regular readers of my Lightroom rantings will no doubt be aware that I’m not a big enthusiast for Develop presets, and I use them so rarely that I probably wouldn’t miss them if they weren’t there (along with Quick Develop, the Tone Curve, Snapshots, and the Filter Panel).